About the Journal

 ETASR passed the 15000 registered users and 10000 registered reviewers mark in March, 2024.

-In April 2024, we noticed that ETASR was added in SCImago a publicly available portal that includes the journals and country scientific indicators developed from the information contained in the Scopus database that calculates the SJR metric and SJR quartile rankings.
-Our first SJR value was 0.37 and our first quartile ranking (in the "Engineering (miscellaneous)" category) was Q2.
+In 2024, ETASR was also added in SCImago, a publicly available portal that includes the journals and country scientific indicators developed from the information contained in the Scopus database that calculates the SJR metric and SJR quartile rankings.
+Our first SJR value was 0.373 and our first quartile ranking (in the "Engineering (miscellaneous)" category) was Q2.

-You can see respective respective announcements for most of the above in our announcements page.
+You can see respective announcements for most of the above in our announcements page.

 For additional information, current indexing values and links, visit our indexing and links page.